tiktok/sparo/apps/website/docs/pages/configs/profile_json.md

   ],

   /**
-   * A list of arbitrary additional folders to be included, not necessarily
+   * A list of arbitrary additional folders to be included for checkout,
-   * corresponding to any workspace project.
+   * not necessarily corresponding to any workspace project.
    */
   "includeFolders": [
     // "path/to/include"
   ],

   /**
-   * A list of folders to be excluded.
-This field takes precedence over
+   * A list of folders to be excluded from the checkout.
+This field takes precedence
-   * the "includeFolders" and "selections" fields, guaranteeing that the
+   * over the "includeFolders" and "selections" fields, guaranteeing that the
    * specified path will definitely not be included.
    */
   "excludeFolders": [